 - Give up your need for applause – but not your vision.
 Be willing to leave people scratching their heads, and forget about being instantly accepted.

 - Put on your big-painter pants.
 Being innovative is no bed of roses.
 Picasso roughed it before he made it big.
 He even burned his own drawings to keep warm!
 Be prepared to dig in and dig deep if you want to pursue your ground-breaking idea.

 - Better to fail than to bore.
 You’ll gain more from crashing and burning than you ever will from coasting.
-J.K Rowling said in her speech, “It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all – in which case you fail by default”.

 - Listen to your gut.
 If your vision for a new and better way of doing things keeps tugging at you, then listen to that voice.
 Don’t give up.